 Deep Purple (1968-present): a Heavy Metal band from London, UK.

-eep Purple formed from the remains of the band Roundabout in the UK in 1968 with Chris Curtis (drums), John Lord (Full Name: John Douglas Lord 1960-2012; keyboards), Nick Simper (bass) and Ritchie Blackmore (vocals).
+ormed from the remains of the band Roundabout in the UK in 1968, Deep Purple was founded by Chris Curtis (drums), John Lord (Full Name: John Douglas Lord 1960-2012; keyboards), Nick Simper (bass) and Ritchie Blackmore (vocals).
 After the lot went on a Scandinavian tour they adopted the Deep Purple name, but within days the line-up changed twice in quick succession with Steve Morse joining on guitar, Rod Evans on vocals and Ian Paice on drums.

 The first album was designed to be like the American band Vanilla Fudge, the resulting Shades Of Deep Purple (1968) was filled with re-arrangements of other's songs like Hush and Hay Joe, the former hitting top 5 in the US when issued as a single.
 This led to touring while still being ignored at home.
 By the time the follow-ups The Book Of Taliesyn (1969) and Deep Purple (1969) were released they had begun to get acclaim for their original work even though the albums still contained chugging, proto-metal covers.
 Roger Glover and Ian Gillian (ex-Episode Six) were annexed into yet another line up change seeing Evans and Simper leave.
 It was with this line up, in 1970, when they could celebrate a homer with the album Concerto For Group And Orchestra recorded at Albert Hall with the Royal Philharmonic Orchestra in 1970.
 It was after this that they formed their heavier sound.